 There may be some ‘wiggle room’ for minority shareholders who own around 5% or less of the company.
-This limit isn’t statutory —it’s more of a guideline and may be open to negotiation with HMRC on a case-by-case basis.
+This limit isn’t statutory —it’s more of a guideline.
+It may therefore be open to negotiation with HMRC on a case-by-case basis.

-Payouts on plans that cover company shareholders usually count as a trading receipt, which means that they’ll also be taxed.
+Payouts on plans that cover company shareholders usually count as a trading receipt, which means HMRC also taxes the payout.
 So it’s worth remembering that policies that benefit shareholders could be taxed on the way in and on the way out.

-When Keyman Insurance is taken out to cover an employee, premiums are typically a tax-deductible business expense eligible for corporation tax relief.
+When a business takes out Keyman Insurance to cover an employee, premiums are typically a tax-deductible business expense eligible for corporation tax relief.
 This is because the payout is not for the benefit of the employee but for the business to make up for the loss of that key person.

-The benefit usually counts as a trading receipt and will therefore be taxable.
-Where benefits are taxable, you’ll need to gross up the payout to ensure that the net figure you receive post-tax will still meet your needs.
+However, the benefit usually counts as a trading receipt and will therefore be taxable.
+As such, you’ll need to gross up the payout to ensure that the net figure you receive post-tax still meets your needs.

-When you take out a Key Person Insurance policy specifically to protect a business loan, premiums again fail the ‘wholly and exclusively’ test because the payout isn’t for the business — it’s for the benefit of the lender.
-This means that you’ll need to pay tax on the premiums covering business loans.
+When you take out a Key Person policy specifically to protect a business loan, premiums again fail the ‘wholly and exclusively’ test.
+This is because the payout isn’t for the business — it’s for the benefit of the lender.
+You’ll therefore need to pay tax on premiums covering business loans.

-However, given the payout is intended to rebalance the company’s capital account it’s not classed as a trading receipt and so is usually paid tax-free.
+However, given the payout is intended to rebalance the company’s capital account, it’s not usually classed as a trading receipt.
+The payout is therefore usually tax-free.
 This means that there’s no need to gross up the value of such policies, which naturally reduces the premium.